pelavarre/less-beeps/README.md

 Run Python directly inside a Windows Command Prompt <br>
 Or run Python inside the Windows Subsystem for Linux (WSL) <br>

 ### Don't got those?
-You can still try Linux, up free online
+You can still try a Linux, up free online
 Google offers a free Linux Online, inside your Google Email, at https://shell.cloud.google.com/?show=terminal